AdobeDocs/campaign.en/help/v8/config/external-accounts.md

 ## Transfer Data external accounts

 These external accounts can be used to import or export data to Adobe Campaign using a **[!UICONTROL Transfer file]** workflow activity.
-Learn more about File transfer in workflows in [this page](https://experienceleague.adobe.com/docs/campaign/automation/workflows/wf-activities/event-activities/file-transfer.html)
+Learn more about **File transfer** in workflows in [this page](https://experienceleague.adobe.com/docs/campaign/automation/workflows/wf-activities/event-activities/file-transfer.html).

-* **FTP and SFTP**

-    The **FTP** external account lets you configure and test access to a server outside of Adobe Campaign.
+* **FTP and SFTP** - The **FTP** external account lets you configure and test access to a server outside of Adobe Campaign.
 To set up connections with external systems such as SFTP or FTP servers 898 used for file transfers, you can create your own external accounts.

     To do so, specify in this external account the address and credentials used to establish the connection to the SFTP or FTP server.

-* **Amazon Simple Storage Service (S3)**

-    The **AWS S3** connector can be used to import or export data to Adobe Campaign using a **[!UICONTROL Transfer file]** workflow activity.
+* **Amazon Simple Storage Service (S3)** - The **AWS S3** connector can be used to import or export data to Adobe Campaign using a **[!UICONTROL Transfer file]** workflow activity.
 As you are setting up this new external account, you need to provide the following details:

-    * **[!UICONTROL AWS S3 Account Server]**: URL of your server, filled as follows:   ```<S3bucket name>.s3.amazonaws.com/<s3object path>```
+    * **[!UICONTROL AWS S3 Account Server]**: URL of your server, filled as follows:   `<S3bucket name>.s3.amazonaws.com/<s3object path>`

     * **[!UICONTROL AWS access key ID]**: Learn how to find your AWS access key ID in [Amazon documentation](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys){target="_blank"}.